-- Asscher Cut — an elegant square shape created in the 1920’s with clipped corners that make diamonds appear octagonal.
-Popular with several celebrities!
+An elegant square shape with clipped corners that make diamonds appear octagonal.

 Beyond the Four Cs.

-Understanding the first four Cs is beneficial when selecting a diamond, but it doesn’t make you an expert, and it won’t help you differentiate between two diamonds of similar quality.
+Understanding the first four Cs is helpful when selecting a diamond, but it doesn’t make you an expert, and it won’t help you distinguish the difference between two diamonds of similar quality.
 That takes formal training.
-Many of us are graduates of the Gemological Institute of America (GIA) in addition to being a Certified Gemologist Appraiser.
-We are your diamond experts—and the best resource to consider when you’re looking for that important fifth C…Confidence.
+Many of us are graduates of the Gemological Institute of America.
+Consider us your Phoenix diamond experts—and the first place to consider when you’re looking for that important fifth C…Confidence.

-Ever wonder what gives a diamond its sparkle?
-Cut, the proportions of a diamond, is the only aspect of a diamond controlled by man.
-It expresses the diamond’s natural brilliance and has the biggest impact on your diamond’s appearance and quality.
-We’re not saying that carat, clarity and color are unimportant, but ignoring the cut for a larger diamond, or one that has evident flaws, is not the best strategy.
+Ever wonder what gives a diamond its brilliance and sparkle?
+Cut, the proportions of a diamond, is the only aspect of a diamond controlled by man and has the biggest impact on your diamond’s appearance and quality.
+That’s why we suggest you invest in exceptional cut first and foremost.
+We’re not saying that carat, clarity and color are unimportant, but sacrificing sparkle for a larger diamond, or one that has glaring eye visible characteristics is not the best strategy.

-Simply put, the angles allow the diamond to capture and reflect light or sparkle.
-For a really brilliant diamond, with excellent polish and symmetry, let your diamond professionals at Schmitt Jewelers help you choose the best cut for the diamond shape of your choice.
-And finally, exceptional cut will also increase your diamond’s value, making it, so to speak, a cut above the rest.\
+Angles allow the diamond to capture and reflect light or sparkle.
+For a brilliant diamond, with excellent polish and symmetry, let your diamond professionals at Schmitt Jewelers help you choose the best cut for the diamond shape of your choice.
+And finally, exceptional cut will also increase your diamond’s value.
+We guess you can say, making it a cut above the rest.